Edasgh/C-Programming/sorting_iterative/qs.md

 1. **Explicit Stack**: Replaces recursion, simulating the process of dividing the array into smaller subarrays.
 2. **Partitioning**: Rearranges the array into two parts, with the pivot in its correct position.
 3. **Efficiency**: This approach eliminates the risk of stack overflow caused by too many recursive calls.

-Let me know if you'd like clarification on any specific part!